FuelLabs/fuels-ts/apps/docs/src/guide/transactions/pre-confirmations.md

 This significantly improves the ability to build transaction sequences or reactive transaction flows.

-The resolved outputs interface structure:
+This is the `ResolvedOutput` interface structure:

 <<< @/../../../packages/account/src/providers/transaction-summary/types.ts#resolved-output-type{ts:line-numbers}